-There has been a downwards trend in members opting to take the deferred option.
-Based on this information, we have decided to lower the assumption of the proportion of resigning members electing the deferred benefit option from 35% to 30%.
+There has been a downward shift in members opting to take the deferred option since the previous investigation.
+Based on this information, we have decided to lower the assumption of the proportion of resigning members electing the deferred benefit option from 30% to 25%.
+This is expected to slightly reduce the liabilities, all else being equal.